-- Improved loss ratio.
+- Improved loss ratio. ratio.
+Through improvements in our pricing, underwriting and segmentation we have seen improvement to our gross loss ratios.
 Renewal premiums, referring to premiums from a customer's second term and beyond, have lower loss ratios as compared to new premiums in the customer's first term.
-As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals and drive down the loss ratio across our portfolio.
-We also continue to revise contracts to tighten underwriting and implement rate increases to control the impact of increased loss costs. - Reduced marketing as a percentage of premium.
+As we grow our business we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals and drive down the loss ratio across our portfolio.
+We also continue to revise contracts to tighten underwriting and implement rate increases to control the impact of increased loss costs.

+- Reduced marketing as a percentage of premium premium.
 Certain recurring customer premiums have no associated customer acquisition costs and minimal underwriting costs, driving profitability.
-As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals without associated marketing costs. - Increased revenue per customer.
+As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals without with lower associated marketing acquisition costs. - Increased revenue per customer customer.
 Over time we expect to refine our fee schedules to be more consistent with industry norms.
-This, paired with strengthened underwriting and pricing segmentation, will facilitate the opportunity to generate additional fee revenue per customer.
+This, paired with targeted marketing, strengthened underwriting and pricing segmentation, will facilitate the opportunity to generate additional fee revenue per customer.

 We use technology to drive efficiency across all functions, including distribution, underwriting, policy administration and claims in particular.
 We believe this allows us to operate with a cost to acquire and cost to serve advantage.
-We continue to develop machine learning loss models, which allows us to respond more quickly to changes in the market, improve pricing segmentation and take appropriate and timely rate actions.
-We efficiently acquire customers directly through multiple channels, including embedded, digital (performance), channel media, referrals and agency.
-Our evolving acquisition strategy includes utilizing our embedded platform through current and future embedded partners.
-Traditionally, our marketing costs have historically been well below industry averages, although in any given period, these costs can vary by acquisition strategy, channel mix, by state, or due to seasonality or due to the competitive environment.
-Today, we acquire the vast majority of our customers through mobile applications and our embedded platform.
-We believe that through prudent investment in and diversification of our marketing channels, including a focus on embedded insurance through our current and future strategic partners, and leveraging proprietary data science and technology will position us for more sustainable, long-term and profitable growth.
+We continue to develop machine learning loss models, which allows allow us to respond more quickly to changes in the market, improve pricing segmentation and take appropriate and timely rate actions.
+We believe this allows us to operate with a cost to acquire and cost to serve advantage.
+We efficiently acquire customers directly through multiple channels, including embedded, direct digital (performance), channel media, referrals, and agency, partnership, including embedded and agency and affinity.
+Our evolving acquisition strategy includes utilizing our embedded platform through insurance offering with current and future embedded strategic partners.
+Traditionally, our Our marketing costs have historically been well below industry averages, although in any given period, these costs can vary by acquisition strategy, channel mix, by state, or due to seasonality or due to the competitive environment.
+Today, we acquire the vast majority of our customers through mobile applications and our embedded platform apps.
+We believe that through prudent investment in and diversification of our marketing channels, including leveraging proprietary data science and technology and a focus on embedded insurance through partnerships with our current and future strategic partners, and leveraging proprietary data science and technology will position us for more sustainable, long-term and profitable growth.